Scalping Stocks

 How Do I Start Scalping Stocks?

-To start scalping stocks, you need to choose a good scalping broker.
+To start scalping stocks, you need to choose a top scalping broker.
 However, many brokers do not offer scalping on their platforms as they do not have the appropriate software to handle the speed needed for scalping.
 There are various online resources for dummies to help you get started such as YouTube videos, forums, eBooks, courses, and PDFs.